About Kathryn

 I’ve seen how often clarity is expected to hold under conditions that don’t support it.

-In clinical settings, in professional environments, and in my own experience, I’ve watched capable people continue to push forward—despite a growing sense that something isn’t aligned.
+In clinical settings, in professional environments, and in my own experience,

 Not because they lack insight.